-One of its main draws are cities along the Tea Horse Road, especially Dali, Lijiang, and Shangri-la.
+Among its main draws are the cities Dali, Lijiang, and Shangri-la.

 As far from Beijing (and other earlier capitals), as one can get in China, Yunnan is among the southern provinces that were long considered the barbarian South.

-(Yes, the barbarians aren’t only the Central Asian or ‘Western’/European peoples whom one will often hear about like that; they were also ethnic others.)
+(Yes, the barbarians aren’t only the Central Asian or ‘Western’/European peoples, they were also ethnic others to the Han Chinese.)

 Yunnan is diverse in landscapes, and diverse in its peoples: Of China’s 56 different ethnic groups, 25 can be found in Yunnan (and they make up 38% of the province’s population).

 As a distant and diverse region, Yunnan was integrated into the Chinese empire late and with difficulties.
 Thus, local kingdoms lasted for longer here.

 It is also a crossroads.

 Yunnan borders on Myanmar, Laos and Vietnam; Thailand in the tropical south and the Indian Nagaland and Arunachal Pradesh in the Himalayan east are not far.